whitequark/lab-notebook/content/notes/2014-06-14-transistor-as-a-light-source.md

 Demonstration
 -------------

-For observing this effect, it's best to use a big, easy to decap transistor with massive body that would function as a heatsink. КТ805БМ in TO-3 package (known on the West as [BDW21A](http://products.semelab-tt.com/pdf/bipolar/shortform/SF_BDW21A.pdf)) is perfectly fit for the task.
+For observing this effect, it's best to use a big, easy to decap transistor with massive body that would function as a heatsink. КТ805БМ in TO-3 package (known in the West as [BDW21A](http://products.semelab-tt.com/pdf/bipolar/shortform/SF_BDW21A.pdf)) is perfectly fit for the task.

 First, we need to decap it.
 This is somewhat problematic, as TO-3 features a solid 1mm of aluminium.
 I broke a diamond disc and two endmills while trying to decap it by hand and using my CNC mill, and eventually pried the half-detached cap out using diagonal cutters.
 It was not an enjoyable process, but it worked.